PlayfulProcess/Jongu-old/README.md

 ## Join Us in Building Jongu!

-We’re actively seeking collaborators to bring Jongu to life.
-Whether you’re a developer, designer, or AI enthusiast, your contributions can help shape the future of this platform.
+We're actively seeking collaborators to bring Jongu to life.
+Whether you're a developer, designer, or AI enthusiast, your contributions can help shape the future of this platform.
 Join us to:
 - Build intuitive card creation and interpretation tools.
 - Enhance AI capabilities for deeper personalization.
 - Foster a vibrant community for meaningful collaboration.

 **Ready to collaborate?** Fork the repository, submit pull requests, or open issues with your ideas.
-Let’s create something amazing together!
+Let's create something amazing together!

+---

+## Ongoing Explorations

+### Interactive Collaborative Kids Books

+As part of our journey in creative exploration and learning AWS services, we're developing an interactive collaborative platform for kids' books.
+This project allows users to:

+- Rearrange book pages with drag-and-drop functionality
+- Upload new pages to existing stories
+- Collaborate on story creation and modification

+This initiative serves as both a creative outlet and a technical learning experience.
+[Learn more about this exploration](kids_books/README.md).